 Admission to the Bachelor of Fine Arts degree is by competitive entry.
 Students have a portfolio review for admission to the design emphasis prior to enrollment at UM.
 Students audition for admission to the acting for stage and screen emphasis prior to their first year.

-Why is the University of Mississippi a good place to study theatre arts?
+Why is UM a good place to study theatre arts?

 The Department of Theatre & Film offers great performance, management and design opportunities for all students, including freshmen, who can be cast in main-stage shows.
 The integration of theatre and film in our program ensures that students have opportunities to learn skills for work on stage and on screen.
 This prepare students to not only have a diverse resume of experiences, but also to have a well-rounded education in many facets of the entertainment industry.
 Theatre majors can take advantage of yearly trips to New York to network with UM alumni working in the field.